NetanelMosheCohen/SeleniumPython/README.md

 - Logger (including errors, stack trace, logging test steps, etc.)

 - Page Object Model design

+- Support for running tests as CI using Jenkins

 ## **Some screenshots from the project:**